V (drink)

-V is an energy drink brand produced by Frucor, a New Zealand-based beverage manufacturer.
+V is an energy drink brand produced by Suntory Oceania, a New Zealand–based beverage manufacturer.
 It was launched in Methven, New Zealand in August 1997 and in Australia in 1999.
 The product's success, a market share over 60% in New Zealand and 42% in Australia, makes it the most popular brand of energy drink in both countries.
 V is considered a local rival to Red Bull.
 Frucor says V energy drinks are not intended for children, and they are not recommended for pregnant women or people sensitive to caffeine.